schambon/intersector/README.md

       add_match(extract_id(one))
 ```

 The implementation gets a little more complex to take care of descending sorts and generalizing to _n_ criteria (instead of two), but the idea is there.
-Also, I assume that the standard use case is to show the first X results as well as the total number of results, so I wrote two methods: count and find with limit.
-Presumably this can be optimized further by doing both tasks at the same time.
+Also, I assume that the standard use case is to show the first X results as well as the total number of results, so I wrote two methods: count and find with limit; as well as a combined count + fetch first operation.
+Presumably, a real world scenario would also need to implement skip as well as limit, but that's easy to add.

 Is it really faster?
 --------------------